-PRELIMINARY RESULTS & PROGRESS
+PRELIMINARY RESULTS AND PROGRESS

-Five crew members were hired for the summer of 2008, and a total of 48 stands were located in the field (Table 1).
-In each stand, litter traps were deployed and plots were set out and flagged for relocation during the next field season.
-A potential trouble spot with this design is the difficulty in predicting the mortality (outbreak severity) in a stand currently being attacked; thus most stands in the 1-3 year and 3-5 year classes will need to be monitored closely during 2009 to account for any changes in mortality class that might occur, and many of the stands in these classes still need to be sampled in 2009.
-A total of 48 plots were sampled during the 2008 field season.
+Six crew members were hired for the summer of 2009, and a total of 61 stands have now been located and sampled in the field.
+In each stand, litter traps were deployed and plots were set out and flagged for re-location during the next field season.
+A potential trouble spot with this design is the difficulty in predicting the mortality (outbreak severity) in a stand currently being attacked; thus much of the 2009 field season was spent remeasuring stands in the 1-3 year and 3-5 year classes to account for any changes in mortality class that had occurred, and many of the stands in these classes were different enough to "switch" classes in the sampling matrix.
+A total of 13 additional plots were sampled during the 2009 field season.
 All have been completely sampled, including all vegetation, soil, and forest floor samples.
-The remaining 24 stands in the 72-stand study design will be located on adjacent National Forests in 2009.
+The remaining 3 stands in the 64-stand study design will be located on adjacent National Forests in 2010.